Codexa-v1/Codexa/docs/development/Backend.md

 ---

-## Authentication and Authorization
+## Authentication
 We are using **Auth0** for authentication and authorization.
-This allows secure login and role-based access management across the application.
+This ensures secure login, token-based authentication, and role-based access control.

+- **SPA (Frontend)** → Uses `@auth0/auth0-react` for handling login/logout, token retrieval, and redirects.
+- **Backend (API)** → Uses Auth0-issued JWT tokens to verify requests, with audience and issuer checks enabled.
+- **Allowed URLs** → Auth0 configured with callback, logout, and web origins for both localhost (development) and Azure production domains.
+- **Environment variables**:
+  - Frontend: `VITE_AUTH0_DOMAIN`, `VITE_AUTH0_CLIENT_ID`, `VITE_AUTH0_AUDIENCE`
+    → injected at build time via GitHub Secrets.
+  - Backend: `AUTH0_DOMAIN`, `AUTH0_AUDIENCE`
+    → stored securely in Azure App Service Configuration.

+🔐 **Security note:** Secrets are never stored in the repo.
+SPA keys are safe to expose (domain, clientId, audience) but API secrets remain on the server side.

 ---